 The course is lecture based and highly engaging, utilising interactive expanding case scenarios to address the needs of hospitalised patients with injuries due to major trauma.

+This course is currently available as a live online class.
 For details of course dates, please see the TCAR website

 Community Tracheostomy Training Course